nvidia-cosmos/cosmos-xenna/README.md

 ## Ray Cluster Requirements

-Cosmos-xenna needs a few environment variables to be set before starting Ray clusters.
+Cosmos-Xenna needs a few environment variables to be set before starting Ray clusters.
 These are set by Xenna when we start clusters locally, but if using an already existing cluster, they will need to be set in the processes initializing the cluster.